-NAME, ADDRESS AND AGE POSITION(S) HELD WITH FUND PRINCIPAL OCCUPATION DURING PAST FIVE YEARS Avi Lavi, 52 Vice President Senior Vice President of the Adviser, with which he has been associated since prior to 2014.
-Daniel J. Loewy, 44 Vice President Senior Vice President of the Adviser, with which he has been associated since prior to 2014.
-James W. MacGregor, 51 Vice President Senior Vice President of the Adviser, with which he has been associated since prior to 2014.
-Douglas J. Peebles, 53 Vice President Senior Vice President of the Adviser, with which he has been associated since prior to 2014.
-Janaki Rao, 48 Vice President Senior Vice President of the Adviser, with which he has been associated since prior to 2014.
-Daniel C. Roarty, 47 Vice President Senior Vice President of the Adviser, with which he has been associated since prior to 2014.
-Shri Singhvi, 45 Vice President Senior Vice President of the Adviser, with which he has been associated since prior to 2014.
-Vinay Thapar, 40 Vice President Senior Vice President of the Adviser, with which he has been associated since prior to 2014.
-Wen-Tse Tseng, 53 Vice President Senior Vice President of the Adviser, with which he has been associated since prior to 2014.
+NAME, ADDRESS AND POSITION(S) PRINCIPAL OCCUPATION HELD WITH FUND DURING PAST FIVE YEARS AGE Heather Pavlak.
+Vice President Vice President of the Adviser, with which she has been 36 associated since 2018.
+She is a Portfolio Manager and Analyst on the Small and SMID Cap Growth Equities team, responsible for the financials, materials and energy sectors.
+Before joining the Adviser in 2018, she spent four years at Schroders Investment Management, where she covered materials, utilities and transports as an equity research analyst.
+Douglas J. Peebles, Vice President Senior Vice President of the 54 Adviser, with which he has been associated since prior to 2015.
+Janaki Rao, Vice President Senior Vice President of the Adviser, with which he has 49 been associated since prior to 2015.
+Daniel C. Roarty, Vice President Senior Vice President of the Adviser, with which he has been associated since prior to 2015.
+Vice President Dimitri Silva, Vice President of the Adviser, with which he has been 37 associated since prior to 2015.
+Vinay Thapar, Vice President Senior Vice President of the Adviser, with which he has 41 been associated since prior to 2015.
+Wen-Tse Tseng, Vice President Senior Vice President of the Adviser, with which he has 54 been associated since prior to 2015.
+Erik A. Turenchalk, Senior Vice President Senior Vice President of the Adviser, with which he has 47 been associated since prior to 2015.

-NAME, ADDRESS AND AGE POSITION(S) HELD WITH FUND PRINCIPAL OCCUPATION DURING PAST FIVE YEARS Greg J. Wilensky, 52 Vice President Senior Vice President of the Adviser, with which he has been associated since prior to 2014.
-Leon Zhu, 51 Vice President Senior Vice President of the Adviser, with which he has been associated since prior to 2014.
-Emilie D. Wrapp, 63 Secretary Senior Vice President, Assistant General Counsel and Assistant Secretary of ABI, with which she has been associated since prior to 2014.
-Michael B. Reyes, 42 Senior Analyst Vice President of the Adviser, with which he has been associated since prior to 2014.
-Joseph J. Mantineo, 60 Treasurer and Chief Financial Officer Senior Vice President of ABIS, with which he has been associated since prior to 2014.
-Phyllis J. Clarke, 58 Controller and Chief Accounting Officer Vice President of ABIS, with which she has been associated since prior to 2014.
-Vincent S. Noto, 54 Chief Compliance Officer Senior Vice President since 2015 and Mutual Fund Chief Compliance Officer of the Adviser since 2014.
-Prior thereto, he was Vice President and Director of Mutual Fund Compliance of the Adviser since 2012.
+NAME, ADDRESS AND AGE POSITION(S) HELD WITH FUND PRINCIPAL OCCUPATION DURING PAST FIVE YEARS Leon Zhu, 52 Vice President Senior Vice President of the Adviser, with which he has been associated since prior to 2015.
+Emilie D. Wrapp, 64 Secretary Senior Vice President, Assistant General Counsel and Assistant Secretary of ABI, with which she has been associated since prior to 2015.
+Michael B. Reyes, 43 Senior Analyst Vice President of the Adviser, with which he has been associated since prior to 2015.
+Joseph J. Mantineo, 61 Treasurer and Chief Financial Officer Senior Vice President of ABIS, with which he has been associated since prior to 2015.
+Vincent S. Noto, 55 Chief Compliance Officer Senior Vice President since 2015 and Mutual Fund Chief Compliance Officer of the Adviser since prior to 2015.
+Phyllis J. Clarke, 59 Controller and Chief Accounting Officer Vice President of ABIS, with which she has been associated since prior to 2015.